-Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of specific assets.
-Depreciation commences from the date of acquisition or, in respect of internally constructed assets, from the time an asset is completed and ready for use.
-The estimated annual depreciation rates are as follows:
+Depreciation is recognized in profit or loss on a straight line basis over the estimated useful lives of specific assets.
+Depreciation commences on the date of purchase of assets or, in respect of internally constructed assets, from the moment when the corresponding asset is completed and ready for use.
+Estimated annual depreciation rates are as follows:

 Machinery and equipment 4-10 years

-Fixtures and fittings (furniture) 5-10 years
+Fixtures and fittings(furniture) 5-10 years

-Other non-current tangible assets 5-12 years
+Other non-current tangible assets 5-12 years old